RebelAmp by Rebel Audio is for people who love music. Simple and minimalistic.

-It's a class A amplifier with discrete output stage.
-Thanks to low noise floor and smart ground topology with audio in mind RebelAmp becomes suitable for IEMs or sensitive headphones.
+It's a class A amplifier with a discrete output stage.
+Thanks to low noise floor and smart ground topology RebelAmp easily handles IEMs or sensitive headphones.

-Allows to drive full-size headphones like Audeze LCDs and many others.
+Allows driving high impedence headphones like Audeze LCDs and many others.

 With it you can switch outputs between headphones or power amplifier and powered speakers without disconnecting cables.

-Use it to control volume of powered speakers/power amplifier.
+Use it to control the volume of powered speakers/power amplifier.

 Competent circuit design